chyroshan066/docs/Next.js/Not-found-page.md

 import { usePathname } from "next/navigation"
 ```

-Create variable inside the function and acess the required fields from the path as an array and use it to render.
+Create variable inside the function and access the required fields from the path as an array and use it to render.

 ```
 const pathname = usePathname();